BEING A UNIT STILL PHOTOGRAPHER

-Increasingly each year I'm contacted by a small handful of photographers curious to learn specifically what a Unit Still Photographer does in the film and television industry, and how to break into the profession.
+Every year I'm contacted by a handful of photographers curious to learn about what a Unit Still Photographer does in the film and television industry, and how to break into the profession.

 While the latter involves too many variables to get into here, I thought I would provide a brief overview of the former for those who may be interested.
-I hope the following is of help to all who are curious about this challenging but rewarding genre of photography...
+With the permission of yours truly, the below was also recently reproduced on the official ICG 669 website.
+I hope all those who are curious about this challenging but rewarding genre of photography find it useful.

 The responsibilities of a unit still photographer are primarily threefold: marketing and advertising, archiving, and asset creation in support of the art department.